-The BA (Hons) Learning and Teaching (Secondary Education) (Top-Up) (Part-Time) course:
+The BA (Hons) Learning and Teaching Primary Education (Top-up) course:

-- Covers the theory, methodology and practice associated with teaching in secondary schools and • alternative secondary provision. - Models practices that students can enact in a variety of settings across the secondary sector (e.g. • academy schools, maintained schools). - Introduces students to practices that are research-based and have the potential to improve ٠ student achievement and promote effective learning across Key Stages 3 and 4 (11-16 years). - Encourages students to critically analyse a range of core teaching practices and identify how these • practices take shape in the context of discipline-specific teaching and within a range of complex and unpredictable professional environments. - Promotes the application of research findings and recent scholarly contributions to the improvement of professional practice across a range of schools. - Fosters a sound conceptual and practical understanding of how to influence the quality of ٠ teaching, learning and assessment in the secondary sector and within a changing school environment.
+- Covers the theory, methodology and practice associated with teaching in primary schools and alternative primary provision. - All students embarking on this programme will have the option to opt into the additional award of qualified teacher status (QTS) which will be a stand-alone element that is offered separately and assessed independently from this course through Leeds City College as the accredited provider. - Models practices that students can enact in a variety of settings across the primary sector (e.g. academy schools, maintained schools). - Provides experience across the full primary age range and training in all National Curriculum subjects, introducing students to practices that are research-based and have the potential to improve student achievement and promote effective learning across the Early Years Foundation Stage and Key Stages 1 and 2 (3-11 years - for those opting into the ITT aspect of the programme, the focus of either 3-7 or 7-11 will be differentiated by placement; for purposes of academic programme 3-11 will be the focus of academic study). - Encourages students to critically analyse a range of core teaching practices and identify how these practices take shape in the context of discipline-specific teaching and within a range of complex and unpredictable professional environments. - Promotes the application of research findings and recent scholarly contributions to the improvement of professional practice across a range of schools. - Fosters a sound conceptual and practical understanding of how to influence the quality of teaching, learning and assessment in the primary sector and within a changing school environment.